 Figure 2: The Bull (Le Taureau) by Pablo Picasso, MoMA, 1945

 My epiphany has been to reverse a hard wired model of moving from simplicity to complexity.
-Author Todd Henry reminds us: “Don’t confuse complexity with value” (Floyd, 2017) and I believe that my art will have more value as a simple expression of a complex thought.
+Author Todd Henry reminds us: “Don’t confuse complexity with value” (Floyd, 2017) and I believe that my art will have more value as a simple expression of complex thought.
 My new mantra is “What can I take away to say something new about the world?”.

 My work ‘The Present Intense’ in Figure 3 took a mundane commute and reduced it to line, colour and light and this typifies my search for pure outcomes.
 In a paradoxical way the constraints I now set expose unlimited freedom of expression and have greatly improved my creative confidence.